Welcome to NCC

 At NCC you will find…

-Expository Preaching – Our preaching is expositional, meaning we seek to pull out the original meaning of the text and work, verse by verse through books of the Bible as we put the Person and work of Jesus is the center.
+Expository Preaching – Our preaching is expositional, meaning we seek to pull out the original meaning of the text and work, verse by verse through books of the Bible as we put the Person and work of Jesus on display.
 True expository preaching just doesn’t unpack information and leave you with stuff to do, it unpacks Jesus and His Gospel.
 The focus is on Him and what He has done for us on our behalf and that shapes our identity and empowers us to live in light of that truth.

-- Worship music that is about God and not us.
-When we come together as a church family and sing, our God is the audience and we love to shout His praises.
+Christ Centered Worship music – When we come together as a church family and sing, our God is the audience and we love to shout His praises.
 The music is a mixture of contemporary worship songs blended with tried and true hymns.

-- Communion – All Christ-followers are encouraged to take the bread and wine, and use it to remember what Jesus did for us.
+Communion – All Christ-followers are encouraged to take the bread and wine, and use it to remember what Jesus did for us.
 We celebrate the Lord’s table each Sunday at NCC.

 NCC was established by a small group of believers from the Fremont Evangelical Free Church (now called Bridges Community Church) who were commissioned to plant a new church in the northern Tri-City (Newark/Fremont/Union City) area.
 They formed the Newark Evangelical Free Church and held their first meeting on Mother’s Day Sunday, May 10, 1980 at the Newark Community Center.
 Pastor Ed Moore was called to be the first pastor of this new church in February of 1981.